Carrieukie/Pixabay/README.md

       The primary Paging library component in the UI layer is PagingDataAdapter, a RecyclerView adapter that handles paginated data.This class is a convenience wrapper around AsyncPagingDataDiffer that implements common default behavior for item counting, and listening to update events.To present a Pager, use collectLatest to observe Pager.flow and call submitData whenever a new PagingData is emitted.PagingDataAdapter listens to internal PagingData loading events as pages are loaded, and uses DiffUtil on a background thread to compute fine grained updates as updated content in the form of new PagingData objects are received.

+## Testing

+The App has tests on Fragments as well as unit tests under the Android Test packages in respective modules.

 ## Screenshots